ChatBotler-ai/.github/README.md

 Configure GitHub Pages via the GitHub Repo setttings and edit the `CNAME` file to point to the desired domain.

-The `CNAME` DNS records will also need to be set on your DNS Provider and the root domain will need be owned by Tanagra Enterprises and verified through GitHub.
+The `CNAME` DNS records will also need to be set on your DNS Provider and the root domain will need be owned by ChatBotler.ai and verified through GitHub.

 ## Run Locally